Shiyu-Jin/Shiyu-Jin.github.io/content/_index.md

 draft: false
 ---

-I'm a Research Engineer at Meta Fundamental AI Research (FAIR) in Menlo Park, focusing on Robotics Manipulation and Embodied AI.
+I'm a researcher at Meta Fundamental AI Research (FAIR) in Menlo Park, focusing on Robotics Manipulation and Embodied AI.

 I earned my Ph.D. from UC Berkeley in Dec 2023, under the guidance of Prof. Masayoshi Tomizuka.
 Additionally, I had the opportunity to contribute to the Google's Everyday Robots project in summer 2020 and 2022.